-Meet the collection lead at your collection base, sign in on our volunteers register and put your name on your collector's authority card.
+Please try to arrive 15 minutes before your collection slot is due to start.
+On arrival meet your collection lead at your collection base, sign in and add your details to your collector's authority card.
 The collection lead will provide you with your NSPCC t-shirt and everything you need.